6 Reasons Why Your Dog Won't Sleep at Night (Modern Solutions)

 by Adrienne Farricelli of veterinaryplace.com

 The many struggles of life keep you tossing and turning at night, but why on Earth is your dog, who has every reason to lead a happy, worry-free life, unable to fall asleep?
 He has no financial worries; he no longer has to hunt or scavenge for food and has all the comforts and commodities that come with being a pampered pooch of the 21st century.
-What signs would you expect in a dog suffering from insomnia?
+What signs would you expect if a dog won't sleep at night?
 Of course, your dog won’t wake up with dark circles around his eyes and you won’t hear him tossing and turning throughout the night.
 Instead, you might hear him whining, barking or pacing during the late night and wee hours of the day.
 The reasons for these sleepless nights may vary depending on what is causing the insomnia.
 Here are some potential causes and what you can do about them.

 1. Lonely Pups

-If you recently got a new puppy, don’t be surprised if he’s struggling to fall asleep the first night.
+If you recently got a new puppy, don’t be surprised if your dog won't sleep at night.
 Used to being around his mother and littermates and now in a completely new environment, he’ll need some time to adjust.
 On top of that, if you have put him inside a crate or in a solitary room away from your reassuring presence, he’ll feel even lonelier which will manifest through barking, whining and relentless scratching geared towards the crate, door or any other barrier that’s preventing him from being close to you.

 What to do: To help your new pup out, keep his crate near your bedside so he’ll know you are within reach.
 This is just a temporary adjustment to help him better cope with his loneliness the first nights.
 Afterward, the crate can be gradually moved farther and farther away.
 Some breeders recommend letting your new pup sleep next to a ticking clock that mimics a mother dog’s heartbeat and a bottle filled with warm water wrapped in a blanket to mimic the warmth of his littermates and mom.